 - ARTH 100 and ARTH 101.
 There is no exemption from this requirement by Advanced Placement, or by International Baccalaureate, or by an exemption examination.

-NOTE: Students are usually required to take both 100 and 101 to fulfill the major requirements in Architecture.
-Since ARTH 101 will not be offered in Spring 2017, students graduating in the academic year 2016-17, who have not taken ARTH 101 yet, must substitute another 200-level Architecture-related course in its place.
-If you have questions please consult your adviser.
+NOTE: Students are usually required to take both ARTH 100 and ARTH 101 to fulfill the major requirements in Architecture.
+Since 101 will not be offered in Spring 2017 and there is some overlap in previous iterations of ARTH 101 and this year's ARTH 100, majors graduating in 2016-17 must pursue one of the following three options: 1) If you have taken ARTH 101 and are taking or plan to take ARTH 100 this year, you will fulfill your requirements; 2) If you have not taken ARTH 101 yet, you must substitute another 200-level Architecture-related course in its place; 3) If you have taken ARTH 101 and cannot fit ARTH 100 into your schedule, or believe you have covered the material already, you may petition the Architecture co-Directors to substitute another 200-level Architecture-related class in its place.
+If you have any questions please consult your adviser.

 - ARTS 105 and ARTS 113

 - ARTH 200 or ARTH 231 or ARTH 228 or ARTS 216

 - Two additional intermediate courses in architectural history, studio art, or design (200-level)

 - Two advanced courses in architectural history, studio art, or architectural design (300-level).
 At least one of these units must be taken in the Department of Art at Wellesley College.